dusk-network/plonk/docs/notes-prove-verify.md

 With this format, there is
 a specific method used to
 convert all the equations
-into polynomials form.
+into polynomial form.
 Basically, in order to
 bundle
 these together, PLONK can
 take sets of equations and
 turn them into one single
 equation over polynomials.
-This is called the evalutaion
+This is called the evaluation
 form.
 We are then able to
 use Lagrangian interpolation
 to convert to coefficient form.